Hedes-Productions/zerobeta-technical-assignment/README.md

 1. Navigate to the root directory of the project.

-2. Run the following command
+2. Run the following command.

 ```
 docker compose up -d